Fundamental bounds on precision and response for quantum trajectory observables: Introduction

 In this paper, we advance the understanding of quantum trajectory observables by deriving fundamental bounds for their precision and response, building upon the aforementioned two backgrounds.
-Focusing on Markovian open quantum dynamics with quantum jump unraveling, we present three main results.
+Focusing on Markovian open quantum dynamics with quantum jump and diffusion unravelings, we present three main results (see Table \ref{table:res.sum} for summary).
 First, we derive a quantum generalization of the TKUR [cf.~Eq.~\eqref{eq:main.result.1}], which establishes a lower bound on the relative fluctuations of currents in terms of entropy production and dynamical activity.
 This relation explicitly highlights the role of quantum coherence in enhancing current precision and violating classical uncertainty relations.
-Applying this bound to quantum heat engines, we reveal a trade-off among power, efficiency, and fluctuation, offering novel insights into the design of heat engines capable of achieving the Carnot efficiency at finite power without divergent fluctuations.
+Applying this bound to quantum heat engines, we reveal a trade-off between power, efficiency, and fluctuation, offering novel insights into the design of heat engines capable of achieving the Carnot efficiency at finite power without divergent fluctuations.
 Next, we derive an upper bound on the relative fluctuation of arbitrary counting observables [cf.~Eq.~\eqref{eq:main.result.2}], referred to as the quantum inverse uncertainty relation.
 This bound shows that the relative fluctuation of observables is constrained by their instantaneous fluctuation and the spectral gap of the symmetrized Liouvillian.
 When combined with the quantum TKUR, it yields a ``sandwich'' bound on the relative fluctuations of currents.
-Finally, we derive a quantum response kinetic uncertainty relation [cf.~Eq.~\eqref{eq:main.result.3}], which provides an upper bound on the response of observables to kinetic perturbations in terms of their fluctuations and dynamical activity.
+Finally, we derive a quantum response kinetic uncertainty relation [cf.~Eq.~\eqref{eq:main.result.3}], which provides an upper bound on the response of general observables to kinetic perturbations in terms of their fluctuations and dynamical activity.
 Notably, this relation is quantitatively tighter than the KUR and recovers the KUR in the classical limit.
-Our findings are validated numerically using a three-level maser \cite{Scovil.1959.PRL}.
+Our findings are validated numerically using a three-level maser engine and a quantum many-body spin system.